Secretary of State

 All CDL knowledge tests are administered in written form.
-If you have limited reading skills, you may request to take the oral tests which are available on audio cassettes for all the tests except the hazardous materials endorsement test.
-The school bus endorsement test is not yet available on cassette.
 Anyone applying for the hazardous materials endorsement must pass a written hazardous materials knowledge test, present proof of U.S. Citizenship or Lawful Permanent Resident, and present a Federal Security Threat Assessment.
 Follow this link for more information about the Federal Security Threat.

 |Endorsements||Knowledge Tests||Skills Test|

 |T- Double Trailer||20 Question||No|

 |N - Tank Vehicles||20 Question||No|

 If you want to be licensed to drive vehicles with air brakes, you must pass a 25-question air brake knowledge test.
 The vehicle you use for the skills test must be equipped with air brakes.
 If either of these conditions have not been met, you will be restricted from operating vehicles with air brakes.